Top 10 SaaS Technology Trends in 2020

 - Low-code Platforms: Low-code platform market, is going to continue its evolution into the future so much, that by the year 2022, its total market is projected to be about $21.2 billion, growing at a compound annual growth rate of 40 percent, according to Forrester.
 Local platforms are important as they are beneficial for developers in creating a drag-and-drop interface is and allowing perfect integration.
 Amongst the numerous benefits that are offered by these platforms, higher productivity and faster iteration are just naming a few.

-- Micro SaaS: Generally recognized as a small section that is developed by a person or group to improve the existing functionalities of SaaS products, which would mean things like add on, extensions, etc. Micro SaaS can help businesses in outpacing key competitors and be able to come out with a unique niche for themselves in the market.
-Apart from this, another benefit of Micro SaaS products is that they eliminate the need for additional overhead from the outside investment companies.
+- Micro SaaS: Generally recognized as a small section that is developed by a person or group to improve the existing functionalities of SaaS products, which would mean things like an add-on, extensions, etc. Micro SaaS can help businesses outpacing key competitors and be able to come out with a unique niche for themselves in the market.
+Apart from this, another benefit of Micro SaaS products is that they eliminate the need for additional overhead from outside investment companies.

 - Growing Need for API Connections: Every business seeks to cater well-integrated solutions to its services without having to create a novel IT ecosystem.
 This is the reason why SaaS products need to have more APIs in order to ensure that data can be seamlessly integrated but whatever existing IT infrastructure is present instead of having to migrate to another cloud computing environment.
 APIs hence, have a titanic impact on SaaS development, as they can ensure high extensibility as well as seamless integration.